Natural Fertility: The Essential Guide to Improving Your Fertility Naturally

 Eat High Fat

-One of the primary causes of infertility is inflammation.
+One of the primary causes of fertility issues is inflammation.
 Chronic levels of inflammation can be caused by micro contaminants that enter our bodies through the air we breathe, the water we drink, and the food we eat.
 Inflammation triggers an immune response, which can send our body into a state of distress.
 An overactive immune system can damage sperm, egg, embryo, and even a developing fetus.
 This damage can cause difficulty in achieving pregnancy, maintaining pregnancy, or repeated miscarriages.

 Omega-3 fatty acids and saturated fat may help reduce inflammation, whether it’s through intravenous intralipids or dietary consumption .
 Fat is believed to hinder the activity of harmful cells that trigger an immune response and cause inflammation.
 At CNY Fertility, we recommend eating a high fat, moderate protein, and low to no carbohydrate diet, nicknamed the B.E.B.B.I.
 Diet Bacon, Eggs, Butter, Beef, and Ice cream made from full-fat heavy cream (with little sugar).